Ann Ferrar / Author / Contact

 Ferrar, who was born and raised in Brooklyn, New York, began writing short stories as a young child, as soon as she was old enough to hold a pen and pencil.
 She is an alumna of Brooklyn College, City University of New York, where she graduated cum laude with a Bachelor of Arts.

-A member of the Authors Guild and PEN America, Ann lived in TriBeCa in Lower Manhattan for many years, where she was nicknamed the Literary Biker Chick for her combined passion for writing and riding—via her pioneering work on Hear Me Roar; her freelance motorcycle articles for The New York Times; her many road trips around the country; and her participation in biker rallies and other events.
+A member of the Authors Guild and PEN America, Ann lived in TriBeCa in Lower Manhattan for many years, where she was nicknamed the Literary Biker Chick for her combined passion for writing and riding.

-In the 1990s and early 2000s, Ann was one of the then-few, well-known long-distance women bikers in the New York area biker community.
-The number of female bikers has swelled greatly since then.
-In 1996, Ferrar was recognized by the American Motorcyclist Association with the Hazel Kolb Brighter Image Award for Hear Me Roar, which was the first book ever written on female motorcyclists, and which inspired many more women across the country to take control of the handlebars.
+In the 1990s and early 2000s, Ann was one of the then-few long-distance women bikers in the Greater New York biker community.
+The number of female bikers has increased greatly since then.
+In 1996, Ferrar was recognized by the American Motorcyclist Association with the Hazel Kolb Brighter Image Award for Hear Me Roar.
+The book inspired many more women across America to get on the front seat and take control of the handlebars.

-Ferrar still lives in the Northeastern region of the United States with her two rescued Staffordshire bull terriers.
+Ferrar still lives in the Northeastern region of the United States with her rescued Staffordshire bull terrier.
 She is finishing the biography African American Queen of the Road: Bessie Stringfield, A Woman's Journey Through Race, Faith, Resilience and the Road.
-A global edition of Hear Me Roar is also in development.

-Freelance feature articles written by Ann Ferrar on motorcycling and Bessie Stringfield include:
+Selected feature articles written by Ann Ferrar include:

 "Where Neon Meets the Road," New York Times, May 14, 2004